Kossay-Zemzem/Parc-Informatique-Front/README.md

 ## 🧭 How to Run

-> ⚠️ **Note:** In order for the front end to function as intended, it is recommended tp run the backend this project.
+> ⚠️ **Note:** In order for the front end to function as intended, it is recommended to run the backend this project (as it's the server that the front calls).
 Otherwise consider running the project from the backend (which servers the front end as well)

 1. **Clone the repository**